-- 1.1 This report comprises an arboricultural impact assessment of the proposals for a Lidl Store on the former Hayes swimming pool site, Botwell Lane, Hayes, Middlesex, reviewing any conflicts between the proposals and material tree constraints identified in our survey. - 1.2 There are 31 trees surveyed on or around the site, of which 2 are category A (High Quality), 18 are B category \(Moderate Quality), 8 are C category \(Low Quality), 1 is C/u category \(Low Quality/Unsuitable for Retention) and 2 are U category \(Unsuitable for Retention).
+- 1.1 This report comprises an arboricultural impact assessment of the proposals for a Lidl Store on the former Hayes swimming pool site, Botwell Lane, Hayes, Middlesex, reviewing any conflicts between the proposals and material tree constraints identified in our survey. - 1.2 There are 31 trees surveyed on or around the site, of which 2 are category A (High Quality), 18 are B category (Moderate Quality), 8 are C category (Low Quality), 1 is C/u category (Low Quality/Unsuitable for Retention) and 2 are U category (Unsuitable for Retention).
 In theory, only moderate quality trees and above are significant material constraints on development.
 However, the low quality trees would comprise a constraint in aggregate, in terms of any collective loss / removal, where replacement planting would be appropriate.
-In this instance, no such collective impact is proposed. - 1.3 The principal primary impacts in the current proposals are the felling of 6 trees, comprising 1 category B tree, 5 category C trees; 2 further category U trees are also to be felled under the proposals, although are already recommended for felling under good arboricultural practice, therefore the removal of these dead/poor quality trees should not be rated an impact.
-The overall loss of these trees is rated as a low impact, with no significant effect on the visual character of the local area. - 1.4 All remaining primary impacts relate to new hardstanding/removal of old hardstanding, where mitigation is available to reduce the theoretical potential.
-The most significant impacts relate to the potentially high impacts to category B trees T5 & T7, in addition to the medium/high impacts to T11 and medium impacts to T3, T9, T13, T15 & T17 (see Table 1 and summary Table 2 below).
+In this instance, no such collective impact is proposed. - 1.3 The principal primary impacts in the current proposals are the felling of 7 trees, comprising 2 category B trees (T10 and T28), 5 category C trees; 2 further category U trees are also to be felled under the proposals, although are already recommended for felling under good arboricultural practice, therefore the removal of these dead/poor quality trees should not be rated an impact.
+Subject to a replacement planting scheme, the overall loss of these trees is rated as a low impact, with no significant effect on the visual character of the local area.
+As part of this mitigation, two additional off-site trees will be provided, subject to local authority approval of siting. - 1.4 All remaining primary impacts relate to new hardstanding/removal of old hardstanding and the new access, where mitigation is available to reduce the theoretical potential.
+The most significant impacts relate to the potentially high impacts to category B trees T9 and T11, resulting mainly from the removal/replacement of hard landscaping, combined with the lowering of the existing pavement to create the proposed access within the theoretical RPAs.
+With careful supervision and mitigation, these significant theoretical impacts can be mitigated; the lowering of the pavement should be undertaken with arboricultural supervision, allowing any significant roots to be pre-emptively pruned.
+All new surfaces should be porous to promote healthy soil water relations for future root growth.
+Other significant impacts relate to the removal/replacement of existing hard surfaces, with potentially high theoretical impacts to category B trees T5 and T7, in addition to medium impacts to T3, T13, T15 & T17 (see Table 1 and summary Table 2 below).
 These will require the careful removal of existing hard surfaces, with the use of no-dig construction either using the existing sub-base or with a construction technique such as 'Cellweb'.
-The remaining impacts are either low (T4, T6, T20 & T32) or very low impacts (T8, T10, T12, T14, T16 & T33).
+The remaining impacts are either low (T4, T6, T20 & T32) or very low impacts (T8, T12, T14, T16 & T33).
 These too can be mitigated further as above.
-Importantly, none of the off-site street trees will be significantly affected by the proposals, with T4, T6, T8, T10, T12, T14, T20, T32 and T33 noted above with very low/low impacts only. - 1.5 Further impacts to retained trees comprise the potential need to crown-lift T15, T32 and T33 to facilitate development. - 1.6 Secondary impacts comprise minor organic deposition (including leaves/honey dew) on to cars and car parking spaces, with some shading.
-Given that car parking should be short term only, the impact should be minimal; some shading may be beneficial. - 1.7 The site has potential for development without impacting significantly on the wider tree population or local landscape.
-Thus, with suitable mitigation and supervision the scheme is recommended to planning.
+Further impacts to retained trees comprise the potential need to crown-lift T11, T15, T32 and T33 to facilitate development.